 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 The Bottom Line

-Judging by its ingredients alone, Premium Edge Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Premium Edge Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Premium Edge Dog Food is a grain-based kibble using a moderate amount of chicken, lamb or fish meals as its main sources of animal protein, thus earning the brand 4 stars.
+Premium Edge Dog Food is a plant-based kibble using a moderate amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 4 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.